graphcore/poptorch/docs/user_guide/intro.rst

   :linenos:
   :lines: 54-89

 * Under the hood PopTorch uses the ``torch.jit.trace`` API.
-That means it inherits some of the constraints of that API.
+That means it inherits the constraints of that API.
 These include:

    * Inputs must be Torch tensors or tuples/lists containing Torch tensors.
    * ``None`` can be used as a default value for a parameter but cannot be expliticly passed as an input value.